JPDKR/DesignPatterns.CSharp/README.md

 # Design Patterns

-Almost 20 Design Patterns ready to be tested.
+All of 23 Design Patterns ready to be tested.
 Every pattern has a step-by-step tutorial that'll take you to it's functionality.

 # Creational Patterns
 * Abstract Factory